VINOTH-RAJ-R/Digital_Attendance/README.md

 students or employee's present in the photo will be marked present and attendance is stored.The captured photo is sent to the server, the face of the students are recognised and are marked present.

+# The modules which are defined in this project are
+* ➢ Splash screen
+➢ Login and signup
+➢ Camera and Gallery
+➢ Firebase
+➢ Face-Recognition
+* Splash screen:
+This module is used as the first screen visible to the user when the applications launched.
+Splash screens are used to display some animations typically of the application logo.
+Login and Signup:
+This module initializes the user to verify that as profile is created or not and allow the user to use the application.
+Camera and Gallery:
+This module is used to capture the photos of the people and store it in the mobile storage and from gallery choosing the picture and send it to the firebase.
+Firebase:
+This module will receive the photo from user and send it to the server for Face Recognition.
+Face Recognition:
+This module will receive the photo from the firebase to the server and the faces will be recognition with pre-loaded photo of the users and match it and load the names in excel sheet and upload it to the firebase.